 - Quality of the proposed project – assessed based on submitted project proposal

-- Need to work in Recess’s non-traditional studio/exhibition space – assessed based on project proposal and samples of past work
+- Need to work in Recess’s non-traditional studio/exhibition/community space – assessed based on project proposal and samples of past work

 - Project feasibility – assessed based on project proposal and proposed budget

 - Artistic merit and professional record – assessed based on CV and the samples of past work